Draymond reinstated by NBA following 12-game suspension

 Draymond Green's suspension is over.

-The NBA announced Saturday its decision to reinstate Green following an 12-game absence due to an indefinite suspension he received after striking Phoenix Suns center Jusuf Nurkić in the face on Dec.
+The NBA announced Saturday its decision to reinstate Green following a 12-game absence due to an indefinite suspension he received after striking Phoenix Suns center Jusuf Nurkić in the face on Dec.
 12.

 The following has been released by the NBA. pic.twitter.com/dlFtd7okI7